kirubasankars/kdb3/README.md

 # kdb3
 database written in Go with sqlite3 as storage and query/view engine.
-Not ready yet.
+Not ready yet. doucmentation is incomplete and inprogress.

 Features
   1. Document Database - Done